mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/chiropractic-spinal-decompression-therapy.md

 The main goal of spinal decompression therapy is to provide immediate pain relief and promote an optimal healing environment for several spinal disc conditions such as disc herniation, radiculopathy and sciatica.

-During your initial consultation, one of our experienced Chiropractors will go through a thorough examination to determine your suitability for any type of chiropractic care, and customise a program for you to achieve optimum results.
+During your initial consultation, one of our experienced Chiropractors will go through a thorough examination to determine your suitability for any type of chiropractic care, and customise a programme for you to achieve optimum results.
 This examination would usually include patient history, a neurological examination, posture and gait examination, range of motion tests, weight distribution test, X-ray, CT or MRI scan analysis.

 If spinal decompression therapy is recommended or required, a schedule of chiropractic care would be laid out for you to follow.